Abyaneh/Control-of-Ball-Position-on-a-Horizontal-Rod/README.md

 ---

 ## Adjust PID Parameters:
-You can adjust the PID parameters in the STM32 code and observe the system response in MATLAB.
+We adjusted the PID parameters through trial and error.
+The optimal values found for the Proportional, Integral, and Derivative coefficients are:
+- \( K_p = 8 \)
+- \( K_i = 1 \)
+- \( K_d = 11 \)

-The system supports real-time tuning for better control.
+These values were determined to minimize overshoot, reduce rise time, and ensure stable steady-state performance.
+The system supports real-time tuning for better control, allowing for continuous adjustments until optimal values are confirmed.

 [Back to Top](#table-of-contents)

 ---